PatrykGluszekDS/croatia-travel-ai-assistant/README.md

 The app helps users plan trips to Croatia using an AI assistant, a local SQLite database, OpenAI tool calling, image generation, and audio route briefings.

+## What this project demonstrates

+This project demonstrates practical LLM application development, including:

+* building a multi-tab Gradio app
+* using OpenAI API for chat, image generation, and text-to-speech
+* adding local Ollama model support
+* connecting an LLM to SQLite data through tool calling
+* managing a Python project with uv
+* writing basic tests with pytest
+* running automated tests with GitHub Actions

 ## Features

 ### Chat assistant